OpenModelica/OMSimulator/doc/UsersGuide/source/api/listModel.rst

 #CAPTION#
-saveModel
+listModel
 ---------

 Lists the contents of a composite model.
 Memory is allocated for contents.
-The caller is responsible to call free on it.
+The caller is responsible to call free if using the C-API.
+The Lua and Python bindings takes care of the memory and the caller doesn't need to call free.
 #END#

 #LUA#